Our Product

 • Improved aggregate stability.
 Largely associated with microbial activity, aggregate stability plays a crucial role in soil structure.
 Stable aggregates improve a soils ability to hold and store water, enhances drainage, and prevents erosion.
 Compost prevents soil compaction, improves soil porosity and root penetration (DoEC, 2006).

-• Decreased need for non-organic fertilisers or chemicals.
-Due to the wide ranging benefits of compost use, plant health and vigour is increased and therefore the likelihood of pest and disease.
+• No need for non-organic fertilisers or chemicals.
+Due to the wide ranging benefits of compost use, plant health and vigour is increased and therefore the likelihood of pest and disease decreases.

 • Carbon sequestration.
 Compost is a major initiator of carbon sequestration in the soil acting as a carbon reservoir.
 Increasing the overall organic matter content helps sequester carbon from the atmosphere and mitigate climate change.
-It also helps feed mycelium populations residing in the soil.
+It also helps feed beneficial native fungal populations residing in your soil.